Converg3nce/matic-docs/docs/matic-js-tutorial.md

 Let’s verify our account balances on Metamask.

-Our Balance on Ropsten now shows `9 MTX` which means our Deposit transaction of `1 MTX` was successful.
+Our Balance on Ropsten now shows `99 TEST` which means our Deposit transaction of `1 TEST` was successful.

 ![Arch](maticjstutorial-images/after-deposit-balance-update-ropsten.png)

-Verifying our balance on Matic Testnet also shows that our balance is increased by `1 MTX`.
+Verifying our balance on Matic Testnet also shows that our balance is increased by `1 TEST`.

 ![Arch](maticjstutorial-images/after-deposit-balance-update-matic.png)

 Congratulations!
 You have successfully deposited funds from Ropsten to Matic.

-In order to ensure you have more funds, deposit `1 MTX` token to Matic by repeating the above process.
+In order to ensure you have more funds, deposit `1 TEST` token to Matic by repeating the above process.
 Make sure you change the `amount` value in the above script.

 ### Transferring funds from Matic